-In 2013, Paola Bianco Sobejano, Ph.D., associate professor of foreign languages at Wilkes University, has published Conversando con literatura.
+In 2013, Paola Bianco Sobejano, Ph.D., professor of foreign languages at Wilkes University, has published Conversando con literatura.
 Intended for advanced university Spanish language students, Conversando con literatura includes poetry, short stories and songs from a vast selection of Hispanic writers.
 The book is published by Panda Publications, a Wilkes-Barre, Pa.,-based publishing company founded and run by university professors.

 In March 2002 Dr. Paola Bianco was appointed coordinator of the study abroad program.
 Since then, studying abroad has become a common option for Wilkes students, many of whom are studying in Spain, Japan, Australia, England and Peru.